Fishing Report For Normandy Lake, TN

 Current Report: Good

 Normandy Lake has a very significant population of spotted bass.
-The Tennessee Wildlife Resources Agency reports good fishing for spots using crawfish.
+The Tennessee Wildlife Resources Agency reports good fishing for spotted bass, using crawfish and crawfish imitations.
 Check local regulations before using live bait.
-Tube jigs, and other small jigs are catching nice spotted bass when slow crawled along the bottom, much like a crawfish.

 Black Crappie